Tuesday, December 31, 2024

 Futurama Lives On

 I'm pretty sure somewhere in the blog, I mentioned that Hulu had renewed Futurama (and there was some kerfuffle about the voice actor for Bender holding out for more money, though I don't think he actually got it...).
-I have a 3 month trial subscription to Disney + which is how Canadians watch the show.
+I have a 3 month trial subscription to Disney+ which is how Canadians watch the show.
 I have managed to watch the first "new" season and am two episodes in to the second.
 I'll give a few thoughts below.
-I am not getting through them quite as quickly as I thought, and I imagine I'll get stung with paying at least one more month for Disney +, though I am definitely going to cancel, unlike a few other things that I seem to forget, like Crave which I never watch.* (I did, however, cancel Amazon Prime in time...)
+I am not getting through them quite as quickly as I thought, and I imagine I'll get stung with paying at least one more month for Disney+, though I am definitely going to cancel, unlike a few other things that I seem to forget, like Crave which I never watch.* (I did, however, cancel Amazon Prime in time...)

 I have been poking around the internet, trying to find out if these will ever come out on DVD.
 Hulu doesn't seem to be too interested in bringing things out on DVD, so that doesn't bode well, though it is possible that Groening put in a clause that said the new seasons will eventually come out on DVD.
 Pretty hard to say.
 I don't think there is a lot of buzz around Futurama, and some of the fans or former fans on Reddit have indicated they thought it was past its sell date.
 Nonetheless, I just read that Hulu has renewed for two more seasons.
-I will have to see if I can hold out until either both seasons are released by the end 2026 or renew for just a month at a time when each season hits.
+I will have to see if I can hold out until either both seasons are released by the end 2026 or renew for just a month at a time when each season hits each year.

 Here are some random thoughts on the first season - some SPOILERS ahead